 Digital Asset Submission:

-Submission of existing digital assets or collaterals is an advanced method of content marketing and off page optimization.
-This also helps build brand reputation, improve organic search results & increase backlinks.
+Submission of existing digital assets or collateral is an advanced method of content marketing and off page optimization.
+This also helps build brand reputation, improve organic search results & increase back-links.

 PDF or Document Sharing:

-Brands can share existing collaterals such as business documents, information brochures, pdf, whitepapers and slides across leading document sharing websites.
-This helps in generating backlinks and create popularity at the same time.
+Brands can share existing collateral such as business documents, information brochures, pdf, whitepapers and slides across leading document sharing websites.
+This helps in generating back-links and create popularity at the same time.

 PDF Sharing Websites: